ibm-cloud-docs/account/login_settings.md

 # Setting up login security
 {: #login-settings}

-With authorized access, you can set up extra security for your login.
-You can set security questions and answers, select a password expiration, set up time-based one-time passcode (TOTP) multifactor authentication (MFA), and set up external authentication options.
+With authorized access, you can set up extra security for your {{site.data.keyword.cloud}} login.
+You can set security questions and answers, select a password expiration, set up time-based one-time passcode (TOTP), multifactor authentication (MFA), and set up external authentication options.
 {:shortdesc}

 An account owner can require IBMid MFA on an account that you're a member of.
 IBMid MFA overrides any other user MFA setting.
 For example, when IBMid MFA is set, you're prompted for a TOTP MFA associated with your IBMid instead of security questions or one of the external authentication methods.